vsavkin/ng1ng2router/README.md

 This is an example application for [Migrating Angular 1 Applications to Angular 2 in 5 Simple Steps] (https://vsavkin.com/migrating-angular-1-applications-to-angular-2-in-5-simple-steps-40621800a25b#.oj2pbb5de)

+The application shows how to migrate an Angular 1 app to Angular 2 using the Angular 2 router.
+It uses WebPack 2.0 and AoT compilation.

 ## How to Run

 - clone this repo